Dagger Law Criminal and Juvenile Defense Attorneys bring top-shelf legal experience to defend our clients’ rights and

-Whether you are innocent, and charged with a crime, or you had a lapse in judgement that resulted in your arrest, you should expect your criminal defense lawyer to help you navigate the legal system towards the best outcome.
+Whether you are innocent, and charged with a crime, or you had a lapse in judgement that resulted in your arrest, you should expect your criminal defense attorney to help you navigate the legal system towards the best outcome.
 An experienced criminal defense lawyer can assist you with:

 - Recommending a sentencing program that reduces the likelihood that you will end up back in the criminal justice system again.
 Ultimately, that is our goal at Dagger Law.

 - Preparing you for trial, and ensuring that you are aware of the role that you will play in your own defense.
 Sometimes the best thing you can do is not talk, but you should understand why that is the case!
 Our attorneys will take the time to explain the legal process to you.